textpattern/textpattern.github.io/administration/comments-panel.md

 ## List of existing comments

 Beneath the search area there is the table, or list, of existing comments.
 Each row is one comment.
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 ### Show spam

 By default Textpattern will hide comments which are automatically identified and marked as [spam](https://en.wikipedia.org/wiki/Spamming).
 By marking the 'Show spam' checkbox, spam comments will be visible in the listing.

-### Columns

-The default view shows these columns:

-**ID:** the unique ID number of the comment.
-Select in this to open the comment edit panel (see above).

-**Date:** when the comment was created.

-**Name:** given name of the commentator.

-**Message:** the first words of the message (cropped).

-**Parent:** the title of the article the comment was written to.
-If you select the provided link, the article will open in the [Write panel](https://docs.textpattern.io/administration/write-panel).

-At the top of the list there is an option 'Show detail'.
-When marked additional columns (and additional info) will be presented:

-**Email:** given email address of the commentator.

-**Website:** given website of the commentator.

-**IP:** the IP address of the commentator.

-**Status:** whether the comment is currently shown in the parent article or hidden (unmoderated/spam).

 ### Perform changes on selected comments